As you might expect, this year has been “special” for all businesses due to COVID-19, which shook the global economy within just a few months.

 New concepts of processing

-Not entirely the new but I’d say more variations of existing concepts of processing emerged.
-One of them would be longer withering time for white tea with following “ti xiang” ( high temp “roast” ) at the end of the drying process.
-We don’t know the exact details of temperatures for this case, but in certain white teas the Fujian concept of promoting aroma and sweet taste are noticeable in the cup.
-This type of processed tea leaf is nice to drink and good seller, yet not suitable for further aging.
+Not entirely a new development, but rather an evolution with more variations of existing processing techniques.
+One such variation involves extending the withering time for white tea, followed by a “ti xiang” — a high-temperature “roast” — at the end of the drying process.
+While the exact temperatures used remain a mystery, this method distinctly echoes the Fujian style of enhancing aroma and sweetness, which is clearly noticeable in the cup.
+The resulting tea is pleasant to drink and sells well, though it’s not suitable for long-term aging.

 New concepts of marketing